Jim O'Neill (investor): Private career (2008–2025)

 After working at HHS, O'Neill was managing director of Clarium Capital, a hedge fund led by Peter Thiel, during 2008–2012.
 During this time he was also CEO of the Thiel Foundation from 2009 to 2012 and was managing director from 2008 to 2012 at Thiel Capital.
 O'Neill is a co-founder of the Thiel Fellowship, founded in 2010, which gives 24 students a year $100,000 to drop out of school and pursue entrepreneurial interests, and Breakout Labs, a venture capital firm affiliated with the Thiel Foundation founded in 2011, which provides funding to food science and biotech firms.

-From 2012 to 2019, he served as managing director of Mithril Capital Management, a venture capital fund co-founded by Peter Thiel that funds businesses like Palantir Technologies and Helion Energy.
+From 2012 to 2019, he was managing director of Mithril Capital Management, a venture capital fund co-founded by Peter Thiel that funds businesses like Palantir Technologies and Helion Energy.
+He was also a board member of the Seasteading Institute, until shortly before 2017.
+O'Neill was considered a candidate for FDA Commissioner and was reportedly favored by Donald Trump's transition team in 2016, but was not nominated for that position.

 He was appointed CEO of the SENS Research Foundation in October 2019, having previously been a board member during 2010–2011.
 He remained in that position until July 2021.

-He was also a board member of the Seasteading Institute, until shortly before 2017.
 In March 2023, he joined the board of ADvantage Therapeutics Inc.

-Second Trump administration (2025–present)
+Second Trump administration (2025–2026)

-O'Neill was considered a candidate for FDA Commissioner and was reportedly favored by Donald Trump's transition team in 2016, but was not nominated for that position.

 In November 2024, President-elect Trump said he intended to nominate O'Neill to serve as Deputy Secretary of Health and Human Services under Robert F. Kennedy Jr., both of whom would need confirmation by the U.S. Senate.
 He was confirmed on June 5, 2025, in a 52–43 vote, and assumed office on June 9.

-On August 28, 2025, O'Neill was concurrently appointed as Acting Director of the Centers for Disease Control and Prevention after the ousting of Susan Monarez.
+On August 28, 2025, O'Neill was concurrently appointed as acting director of the Centers for Disease Control and Prevention after the ousting of Susan Monarez.

+On February 13, 2026, O'Neill left his HHS positions.
+He was nominated to be Director of the National Science Foundation on March 2, 2026.